About the trail: the quick and dirty facts

 Is it too much to ask for a kit list?
 GR20 British veteran Giles Campbell (who walked the trail in Sept.
 2012) has kindly compiled a detailed GR20 kit list that you could use for guidance.
 Thank you Giles!

 The last piece of advice I feel I should give you is to buy Paddy Dillon’s guidebook: GR20 CORSICA – The high level route – Cicerone Press.
-It is a must for anybody seriously contemplating to walk this trail.
-In the meantime you may want to check out the site: http://corsica.forhikers.com/gr20 which is a good start …… Oh, and steer clear of those pesky processionary caterpillars and their nests.
+It is a useful reading for anybody seriously contemplating to walk this trail (although, quite frankly, it’s a given fact that the reading of a guidebook is not that necessary to do the GR20).
+For a start you may want to check out the site: http://corsica.forhikers.com/gr20 …… Oh, almost forgot … steer clear of those toxic processionary caterpillars and their nests who have lately become a plague!!

 And please don’t turn it into a competition!
 The reward is in the walk itself, not on who gets to the next gite d’étape first!
 So take your time and enjoy this unique trek!!!